Mussie: Characteristics

-Mussie's name is a diminutive form of the name of its reported location: Muskrat Lake, a large, deep lake near the village of Cobden, Ontario, and about 75 miles northwest of Ottawa.
+Mussie is a diminutive form of the name of its reported location: Muskrat Lake, a large, deep lake near the village of Cobden, Ontario and about 75 miles northwest of Ottawa.
 Muskrat Lake is home to another paranormal phenomenon: local legends state that an Atomic Energy of Canada bus driver saw an extraterrestrial spacecraft landing on a spot atop a hill and leaving.
 There is indeed a dark-colored, circular outline on this hill where grass does not grow, with no widely accepted cause.

 There is no single accepted portrayal of Mussie's age, its gender, or even whether it is a single, long-lived creature or a species.
 Some residents claim that a single, very old Mussie—or a member of its species—first arrived in the area, then covered by the ocean, about 10,000 years ago.
 In this tale, glaciers and, later, solid landmasses built up around it, forming the lake, and Mussie was trapped.
 Mussie's diet, according to self-proclaimed observer Donnie Humphries, consists at least partially of cattails found near the edge of the lake.

 Descriptions of Mussie's physical appearance are inconsistent.
-In local folklore, it has variously been portrayed as akin to a walrus; a sturgeon or other fish; or a Loch Ness Monster with three eyes and sharper teeth.
+In local folklore, it has variously been portrayed as akin to a walrus; a sturgeon or other fish; or similar to the Loch Ness Monster, but with three eyes and sharper teeth.
 Another oft-cited description from local historian James F. Robison is as follows:

 It is described as having three eyes, three ears, one big fin halfway down its back, two legs, [and] one big tooth in front, is silvery-green in colour, and stretches for twenty-four feet.